Why DIY Websites are a bad idea

 Websites are Complex Systems

-Websites are just good looking graphics, some text, and links right?.
+Websites are just good looking graphics, some text, and links right?
 Wrong.
 Websites are complex, dynamic, multilayered systems that exist and evolve over time.
 Creating and maintaining them requires fundamental knowledge of numerous underlying technologies and concepts.

 Consider the following: AJAX, Analytics, Animation, Apache, APIs, Audio Formats, Blogging, Browser Differences, CGI, Content Management Systems, Content Management Strategies, Copy Writing, CSS, Databases, Data Feeds, Digital Image Manipulation, Domain Name Registration, E-Commerce, Forms, HTML, HTML emails, Image Formats, Industry Best Practices, JavaScript, JSON, Layout, Mailing Lists, Micro Formats, Operating System Differences, Page Loading Speed, Payment Gateways, Photography, PHP, Screen Size and Resolution, SEO, Security, Shopping Cart Systems, Social Networking Integration, SQL, Standards, Subscriptions, Typography, UI, UX, Web Hosting, Websafe Colors, Webfonts, WHOIS Privacy, XHTML… and the list goes on.